imagej/imagej.github.io/_pages/scripting/headless.md

 Let's say we have the following Python script saved in a file, `hello.py`:

     #@String name
     print('Hello ' + name)

-we could run this script with the command:
+we could run this script with the command on Linux:

     ./ImageJ-linux64 --ij2 --headless --console --run hello.py 'name="Mr Kraken"'